 This interview, originally given back in 2012 and then revised in 2016, appeared on the educational website TheBestSchools.org.
 Bill’s good friend and colleague James Barham conducted the interview.
-The interview, updated again in August 2019, appears here at BillDembski.com.
+The interview, updated again in August 2019 and May 2021, appears here at BillDembski.com.

 Bill Dembski’s work these days focuses on the intersection of freedom, technology, and education.
 In that vein, he writes on education, as in his 2016 biography of high school math teacher Jaime Escalante, titled It Takes Ganas (soon to be updated).
 He also develops educational technologies, such as GhostDetect, a ghostwriting detection program, and Magnifying the Universe, an update of the “Powers of 10” video.

-Before turning to education, Dembski was a leading theorist for intelligent design (ID).
-In this connection, he published articles in peer-reviewed mathematics, engineering, philosophy, and theology journals and authored/edited over 20 books.
+Dembski is a leading theorist for intelligent design (ID).
+In this connection, he has published articles in peer-reviewed mathematics, engineering, philosophy, and theology journals and authored/edited over 20 books.

 In The Design Inference: Eliminating Chance Through Small Probabilities (Cambridge University Press, 1998), the first book on intelligent design published by a major university press, he analyzed the connections linking chance, probability, and intelligent causation.